-Our benchmark parametrization is based to a large extent on standard values used in the literature on small open-economy and two-country models.
+Our benchmark parameterization is based to a large extent on standard values used in the literature on small open-economy and two-country models.
 In addition, a number of asymmetries across regions are captured.
-In particular, we account for the fact that, as documented elsewhere (see Agénor 2020, ch.
-1), financial frictions are more pervasive in middle-income countries.
-In addition, for some of the parameters that are deemed critical from the perspective of this paper, sensitivity analysis is reported later.
+In particular, we account for the fact that, as documented elsewhere (see Agénor (2020, chapter 1)), financial frictions are more pervasive in middle-income countries.
+In addition, for some of the parameters that are deemed critical from the perspective of this paper, sensitivity analysis is reported later on.

-The discount factor $\Lambda$ is set at 0.98 for MAEs and 0.95 for SMICs, which gives a steady-state annualized interest rate (real and nominal, given zero inflation in the steady state) of about 2.0% in the first case, and 5.3% in the second.
+The discount factor $\Lambda$ is set at 0.98 for MAEs and 0.95 for SMICs, which gives a steadystate annualized interest rate (real and nominal, given zero inflation in the steady state) of about 2.0 percent in the first case and 5.3 percent in the second.
 Thus, consistent with the evidence, real interest rates are significantly higher in SMICs.
-The intertemporal elasticity of substitution is set uniformly at 0.5, in line with the empirical evidence discussed by Braun and Nakajima (2012) and Thimme (2017).
-In both regions, the relative weight of the disutility of working, $\eta_N$ , is set at 25, which gives time allocated to work as less than half of total time available (itself normalized to unity).
-The Frisch elasticity of labour supply is set at 0.33 (implying that $\psi_N = 3$ ), which is within the range of estimates discussed by Chetty et al. (2011) and used commonly in the literature.
+The intertemporal elasticity of substitution is uniformly set at 0.5, in line with the empirical evidence discussed by Braun and Nakajima (2012) and Thimme (2017).
+In both regions, the relative weight of the disutility of working, $\eta_N$ , is set at 25, which gives time allocated to work of less than half of total time available (itself normalized to unity).
+The Frisch elasticity of labor supply is set at 0.33 (implying that $\psi_N$ is equal to 3), which is within the range of estimates discussed by Chetty et al. (2011) and commonly used in the literature.